 As part of his philanthropy works, on February 8, 2016, Shatta Wale donated some items to the Police Hospital in Accra.
 These items included 3 LED TV, Wheel Chairs, Beverages, Detergents, and many others.
 He also made an undisclosed cash donation to save the life of a young girl and also to help with general administrative work at the government-owned establishment.

 According to Shatta, he chose the Police Hospital because “Today we donated some items to the police hospital in Accra-Osu.
 Since this was the hospital I was born in, I and my shatta movement management and crew decided to visit the children’s ward.
 We will be visiting most hospitals as time goes on..#notime #SMTAKEOVA”.
 Shatta, on an educational campaign dubbed “Shatta Back to School Campaign” along with his Shatta Movement Management Team donated some educational materials to some schools which were selected in by the team in collaboration with the regional unit of the Ghana Educational Service as well as the Techiman Traditional Council.

 In 2014, Shatta Wale was unveiled as one of the brand ambassadors of Guinness Ghana Breweries along with other musicians like Reggie Rockstone, EL, and Fuse ODG for Made of Black campaign.
-Shatta, the dance hall superstar has also been unveiled as the brand ambassador for newest energy drink on the market the Rush Energy Drink
+Shatta, the dance hall superstar has also been unveiled as the brand ambassador for a newest energy drink on the market the Storm Energy Drink